MalteRei/wirvsvirus-hackathon-spendensport/CONTRIBUTING.md

   * [explination video](https://youtu.be/y0UAtoeRgl8) shows in under 2 minutes what GoBonsai is all about, and
   * at [devpost project](https://devpost.com/software/spendenchallenge) you will find detailed information on where we are going.

-In case you have any questions feel free to write us an email to m@emzudemo.de
+In case you have any questions feel free to write us an email to team@gobonsai.org

 ## Submitting changes